I think Christians see eternal progression with bigger potential and glory than Mormons realize.

 “All organized existence is in progress, either to an endless advancement in eternal perfections, or back to dissolution… Nothing less than the privilege of increasing eternally, in every sense of the word, can satisfy the immortal spirit.
 If the endless stream of knowledge from the eternal fountain could all be drunk in by organized intelligences, so sure immortality would come to an end, and all eternity be thrown upon the retrograde path.”
 (Brigham Young, “Life and Death, Etc.”, Journal of Discourses, vol. 1, pp. 349-353, July 10, 1853.)

-Wilford Woodruff write in his journal:
+Wilford Woodruff wrote in his journal (spelling intact):

 “I attended prayer meeting in the evening Circle.
 President Young asked Elder Orson Pratt what He thought of his preaching that intelligent beings would continue to learn to all Eternity.
 O. Pratt said that He believed the Gods had a knowledge at the present time of evry thing that ever did exhist to the endless ages of all Eternity.
 He believed it as much as any truth that he had ever learned in or out of this Church.
 President Young remarked that he had never learned that principle in the church for it was not taught in the Church for it was not true.
 It was fals doctrin For the Gods & all intelligent Beings would never scease to learn except it was the Sons of perdition they would continue to decrease untill they became dissolved back into their native Element & lost their Identity.”
 (Wilford Woodruff’s Journal, Vol. 4, pp.401-402, February 17, 1856).